Developers

 Delivery

-Example: scan.recorded
+Example: qrcode.destination_changed

 POST /your/endpoint HTTP/1.1